j0sh21/DoxBox/docs/en/print.md

 ## Debugging and Logging

 Debug mode can be activated for testing purposes, simulating the printing process without sending jobs to the printer.
-Console logging provides real-time feedback on the script's operation, and integrating a more sophisticated logging system is recommended for production use.
+Console logging provides real-time feedback on the script's operation.

 ## Dependencies